Sign in

 Jearl Magaritha of Curaçao

-The 24-year-old's wait for first international goals finally came to an end as he scored four times in his country's 5-0 win away to Saint Martin in their first game of the break, while he assisted two of their goals in the 4-1 victory against Saint Lucia.
+The 24-year-old's wait for his first international goals finally came to an end as he scored four times in his country's 5-0 win away to Saint Martin in their first game of the break, while he assisted two of their goals in the 4-1 victory against Saint Lucia.

 Frantzdy Pierrot of Haiti

-The AEK Athens striker scored four goals in the two games, including a hat-trick in their first one against a helpless Sint Maarten, who conceded eight without response in Puerto Rico.
+The AEK Athens striker scored four goals in the two games, including a hat-trick in their first one against a helpless Sint Maarten, who conceded eight without a response in Puerto Rico.

 Osaze De Rosario of Guyana

-The striker was at his best for his country as they took on Barbados over two legs during the break — De Rosario scored one and assisted one in a 4-1 first-leg win they he produced a hat-trick in the reverse fixture, as Guyana won 5-3.
+The striker was at his best for his country as they took on Barbados over two legs during the break — De Rosario scored one and assisted one in a 4-1 first-leg win, they he produced a hat-trick in the reverse fixture, as Guyana won 5-3.

 South America — CONMEBOL World Cup Qualifiers